Landing Nav

 Appleton, WI 54913

-Please be sure to write "Giving Day" in the memo line.
+Please be sure to write "Giving Day" on the memo line.

 You can support the ministry at Fox Valley Lutheran by: